Print Friendly

 CHAK KECH TIJOXELAB’Exercises

-Translate the following sentences into English.
+Translate the following sentences.

 1. Nim le tijob’al